-The primary difference between IUL and VUL is how your cash value is utilized within the policy.
+The primary difference between IUL vs VUL is how your cash value is utilized within the policy.

 With IUL policies, the cash value is applied to the policy’s fixed account, where it will earn interest based on what the company’s declared rate.
 From there, you can transfer all or a portion of your cash to different indexed accounts.
 The indexed accounts follow, in part, the performance of major equity indexes, such as the S&P 500.
 You are not directly investing in the stock market.

 With VUL policies, the cash value is also applied to the policy’s fixed account, which you then transfer to variable investment options, much like mutual funds.
 The VUL variable accounts are directly investing in the stock market.